For your flawless smile: CHF 600 off Aligners & Veneers. Code: XMAS600. Benefit now.

 Dental brackets are considered a proven orthodontic treatment method.
 They can usually be used as soon as all adult teeth have started coming in, i.e.: when there are no baby teeth left.
-It is therefore a particularly popular treatment method among children and teenagers.
+It is therefore a particularly popular treatment method in paediatric dentistry and for teenagers.

 Dental brackets can be used to correct some of the most complex malocclusions.
 They can correct both malpositioned teeth and jaws and are used alongside other treatment methods for the following indications:

 Nowadays, there are also more modern ways to correct the above-mentioned malocclusions.
 For moderate and mild misalignments, transparent aligners can be an ideal alternative.

 Treatment with orthodontic brackets usually requires numerous appointments.
 Brackets and wires are attached to the entire dental arch to slowly move the teeth into the desired position.
 In order for the desired tooth movement to take place, these wires need to be tightened or replaced regularly by the orthodontist.

 The cost of brackets in Switzerland can vary significantly depending on the complexity of the malocclusion.
 However, there may also be differences between providers or orthodontists.
 In Switzerland, you can expect to spend an average of CHF 10,000 to CHF 15,000 for orthodontic brackets.

 Other fixed braces cost about the same as tooth brackets.
 Depending on the complexity and duration of the treatment, the costs range from CHF 10,000 to CHF 15,000.